boaldave/ID4WithClients/docs/id4/ASPNetIdentityDatabase/StaticDataAspNetIdentity.rst

 Static Data
 ===========

+**AspNetIdentity Database**

 There are no Static Data Scripts.
-Please review the `ASP.Net Identity Database Objects<refDatabaseDiagramAspNetIdentity>` for more information on the decision behind the lack of static data.
+Please review the AspNetIdentity  :ref:`refDatabaseDiagramAspNetIdentity` for more information on the decision behind the lack of static data.